Geeta and Sanjay Chopra kidnapping case: Events as established from confessions

-Although the confessions were considered in the sentencing, they were noted to have certain relevant details.
+Although the confessions weren’t considered in the sentencing, they were noted to have certain relevant details.
 According to Ranga's retracted statement, Ranga was initially a truck driver and later a taxi driver.
 He was introduced to Billa by one Sham Singh in Bombay.
 The two had kidnapped a boy in Bombay using Ranga's taxi.

 Ranga later released the child after keeping him at his house for some time.
 Sham told him Billa was a well-known criminal who had killed two Arab men.
 Soon afterwards, Sham was arrested.
 The duo feared that Sham would reveal their ties to the police.
 They fled to Surat in the car with another person.
 There they left the car and took a bus to Ahmedabad.
 They then took a train to Delhi.
 On 17 August, they stole a car but abandoned it because it was not in good condition.
 On 18 August, Ranga went to Panipat to meet his sister for Raksha Bandhan.
 On 19 August, they stole another car and changed its plates but abandoned it after finding it had bad acceleration.
-That day, the car used in the crime was stolen from Ashoka Hotel and they changed its plates.
+That day, the car used in the crime was stolen from Ashoka Hotel, and they changed its plates.
 On 23 August, Billa threatened to kill Jugal and another person, Kewal.
 On 24 August, they rented the house in Majlis Park.
 They decided that they would kidnap a couple the next day, then force them to take them to their house so they could rob it, but they found no victims while roaming in the car.

 On 26 August, after roaming all day, they found the siblings and thought them to be from a rich family.
 They offered them a lift and the children accepted.
 The children were talking in English.
 Billa had already loosened the inner door handles; he then pulled them out.
-The children began quarreling with Billa, who then tried to frighten them with the small kirpan.
-The boy tried to snatch the kirpan but was injured.
+The children began quarrelling with Billa, who then tried to frighten them with the small kirpan.
+Sanjay tried to snatch the kirpan but was injured.
 The victims in the struggle managed to stall the car.
 At one point, Ranga saw a Sikh man following them.
 He suggested dropping off the children and fleeing.
 Billa refused.